 Foreign currency risk is the risk that the fair value of financial instruments or future cash flows will fluctuate because of changes in foreign exchange rates.
 The Company operates in Canada and the United States and is therefore exposed to foreign currency risk arising from transactions denominated in U.S. dollars.
 Certain amounts of the Company's accounts payable and accrued liabilities are denominated in U.S. dollars.
-A 10% change in the exchange rate between the Canadian dollar and United States dollar would influence the comprehensive loss as at December 31, 2023 of approximately \$472,891, (December 31, 2022 \$646,434).
+A 10% change in the exchange rate between the Canadian dollar and United States dollar would influence the net loss as at December 31, 2024 of approximately \$401,546, (December 31, 2023 \$472,891).
 The Company monitors its net exposure to foreign currency fluctuations and adjusts its cash and short term investments held in U.S. dollars accordingly.
-The following table lists the Canadian dollar equivalent of financial instruments and other current assets denominated in U.S. dollars as of December 31, 2023:
+The following table lists the Canadian dollar equivalent of financial instruments and other current assets denominated in U.S. dollars as of December 31, 2024:

-Decemb oer 31, 2023 Decem nber 31, 2022
+Decem December 31, 2024 nber 31, 2023

-Cash \$ 429,455 \$ 6,310,187
+Cash \$ 458,853 \$ 429,455

-Short term investments 4,035,201 -
+Short term investments · 3,270,519 • 4,035,201

-Reclamation bond 280,024 277,238
+Reclamation bond 296,803 280,024

-Accounts payable and accrued liabilities 15,766 123,083
+Accounts payable and accrued liabilities (10,716) 15,766